l-atelier-des-chercheurs/dodoc/README.md

 ### Node version (for servers/VPS)

-For running do•doc on a server without Electron dependencies:
+For running do•doc on a server with Puppeteer (for PDF/screenshot generation):

 ```bash
 npm install